echebbi/PlayFX/README.md

 }
  ```

- Secondly, controllers must tell PieceFX which fields are opened to injection.
+ Secondly, controllers must tell PlayFX which fields are opened to injection.
 This is merely done by annotating the relevant fields with the `Inject` annotation :

  ```java
     @Inject Context context;  // will be injected with the object instanciated above